Coronavirus: Antibodies, immunity low after recovery | DW | 14.07.2020

-A study of COVID-19 patients has shown they lost protective immunity within two to three months after recovery from the disease.
+A study of COVID-19 patients has found that they lost protective immunity within two to three months of recovery.
 Experts say that raises questions about social distancing, immunity passports and vaccines.

 But a recent investigation at Schwabing Hospital in Munich, Germany, suggests this might not be the case for SARS-CoV-2, the coronavirus that causes the disease COVID-19.